pdevito3/HeimGuard/README.md

           .Select(r => r.Value)
           .ToArray();

-      	// this gets there permissions based on their roles. in this example, it's just using a static list var permissions = DummyPermissionStore.GetPermissions()
+      	// this gets their permissions based on their roles. in this example, it's just using a static list var permissions = DummyPermissionStore.GetPermissions()
             .Where(p => p.Roles.Any(r => roles.Contains(r)))
             .Select(p => p.Name)